kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(8\) Air-ground communications, if provided, expressly written or incorporating appropriate sections of Federal Aviation Administration manuals by reference.

-\(9\) Keeping of station logs and other technical reports, and the submission of reports required by §171.163.
+\(9\) Keeping of station logs and other technical reports, and the submission of reports required by [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.163   Reports.|§171.163]].

 \(10\) Monitoring of the facility.